91社区

 • Eyink, J. R., Hirt, E. R., Hendrix, K. S., & Galante, E. (2017).
 Circadian variations in claimed self-handicapping: Exploring the strategic use of stress as an excuse.
 Journal of Experimental Social Psychology, 69, 102-110.

-• Hirt, E. R., Heiman, S., Eyink, J. R., & McCrea S. (in press).
+• Hirt, E. R., Heiman, S., Eyink, J. R., & McCrea S. (2023).
 Self-handicapping in the face of uncertainty: The paradox that most certainly is.
 In J. P. Forgan, B. Crano, & K. Fiedler (Eds.), The psychology of insecurity: Seeking certainty where none can be had.
 Routledge.

 Current Self-Handicapping Projects: